doctrine/doctrine-laminas-hydrator/docs/en/index.rst

 Usage of doctrine-laminas-hydrator
 ==================================

-Hydrators convert an array of data to an object (this is called “hydrating”) and convert an object back to an array (this is called “extracting”).
-Hydrators are mainly used in the context of Forms, with the binding functionality of Laminas, but can also be used in any hydrating/extracting context (for instance, it can be used in RESTful context).
-If you are not really comfortable with hydrators, please first read `Laminas hydrator’s documentation <https://docs.laminas.dev/laminas-hydrator/>`__.
+Hydrators insert an array of data into object properties (this is called "hydrating") and convert object properties back to an array (this is called "extracting").
+Hydrators are often used in the context of Forms, with the binding functionality of Laminas, but can also be used in any hydrating/extracting context (for instance, it can be used in RESTful context).
+For an introduction to hydrators, please read `Laminas hydrator documentation <https://docs.laminas.dev/laminas-hydrator/>`__.

 Installation